 The integration of depth constraints on the xenolith samples from multiple sources gives a broad set of constraints on the depth of origin of the Crystal Knob xenoliths within the mantle lithosphere at the time of their eruption.
 For reasonable slopes of the sub-Salinian geotherm, the range of temperatures in the sample set indicates sourcing over a depth range of 5-10 km within the mantle lithosphere.
 These depths must be greater than 30 km, the depth to the Moho, and less than 60-90 km based on the composition-dependent lower limit of the spinel stability field.
 Ca-in-olivine barometry suggests a tighter set of constraints near the center of the spinel stability field.
 Model depths of 45-55 km prepared from steady-state geotherms agree with this assessment, but might be underestimates.
 Given the bias in both Ca-in-olivine and heat-flow measurements towards shallower depths, we take the depth range of 45-70 km as a likely entrainment depth for the Crystal Knob xenoliths.

-This assessment of relatively deep entrainment of the Crystal Knob xenoliths along a fairly "cool" geotherm conforms to constraints from independent studies of the deep lithosphere in coastal California.
+This assessment of relatively deep entrainment of the Crystal Knob xenoliths along a fairly "cool" geotherm conforms to constraints from independent studies.
 Estimates of the thermal state of the deep lithosphere derived from seismic tomography show temperatures of 700--1100ºC occurring at depths of 50--100 km for coastal California [Goes and Lee, 2002], corresponding to cooler geotherms than predicted by surface heat flow.
 More recent estimates put the depth of the lithosphere-asthenosphere boundary at roughly 70 km in the southern Coast Ranges [Li et al., 2007].
 Given estimates of the subcontinental lithosphere-asthenosphere boundary occurring at 1200-1300ºC [Fischer et al., 2010; e.g. O’Reilly and Griffin, 2010], this corresponds to steady-state geotherms of 70-80 mW/m^2.

 We next turn to the accuracy of this extrapolation from heat flow values, and its implication for understanding the thermal structure of the lithosphere.

-Origin of mantle lithosphere beneath the Crystal Knob volcanic neck
+Origin of the mantle lithosphere beneath Crystal Knob

 Rb-Sr and Sm-Nd isotopic and trace-element data on peridotite xenoliths from this study demonstrate that the mantle lithosphere that was sampled by the Crystal Knob volcanic neck is sourced from the depleted convecting mantle [e.g. Hofmann, 1997] with no contribution from recycled crustal material, nor ancient sub-continental mantle lithosphere.
 This is consistent with the neck having penetrated through the Franciscan accretionary complex, and also with the observations that Salinia continental arc rocks of the region are unrooted nappes that lie structurally above Franciscan complex rocks.

-In that the Franciscan complex of the region was assembled by long-lived subduction of the Farallon plate encompassing Cretaceous-early Tertiary time [ Cowan, 1978; Saleeby and 12 contributors, 1986; Seton et al., 2012; Chapman et al., 2016a], it follows that the mantle lithosphere of the region was constructed from partly subducted Farallon plate upper mantle at some point late in the Franciscan accretionary history, or by some other mechanism following the cessation of Farallon plate subduction with the establishment of the San Andreas transform system.
-Based on this regional geologic history and constraints from crustal structure, we identify several viable tectonic scenarios for the formation of the mantle lithosphere beneath coastal central California, which we summarize in Sections -.
+In that the Franciscan complex of the region was assembled by long-lived subduction of the Farallon plate encompassing Cretaceous-early Tertiary time [Chapman et al., 2016a; Cowan, 1978; Saleeby and contributors, 1986; Seton et al., 2012], it follows that the mantle lithosphere of the region was constructed from partly subducted Farallon plate upper mantle at some point late in the Franciscan accretionary history, or by some other mechanism following the cessation of Farallon plate subduction with the establishment of the San Andreas transform system.
+Based on this regional geologic history and constraints from crustal structure, we identify several viable tectonic scenarios for the formation of the mantle lithosphere beneath coastal central California, which we summarize in Section 3.3-Section 3.5.

+Thermal constraints on lithospheric structure and history